翻譯進度

 3</div>

-Customizing The Key
+Customizing the Key

 Sometimes you may wish to resolve bound Eloquent models using a column other than id.
 To do so, you may specify the column in the page's filename.
 For example, a page with the filename [Post:slug].blade.php will attempt to resolve the bound model via the slug column instead of the id column.